kos-lang/kos/doc/tutorial.md

 declared or its inner scopes.

     var d = 1;
-    {               // Open up a new, inner scope. var e = d + 1;
+    do {            // Inner scope.
+        var e = d + 1;
     }
+    while false;
     d = e + 1;      // ERROR!!!
 Variable e was not declared in this scope.

 When variables are declared, they always must be assigned a value.

     var f;          // ERROR!!!
 Variable must be assigned a value.

-The `void` keyword can be used to assign an opaque "void" value when there is no value that makes sense to be assigned when the variable is declared.
+The `void` keyword can be used to assign an opaque "void" value when a variable needs to be declared, but a value for it is not known yet.

     var g = void;